-This Muffaletta Pizza Recipe is so flavorful and simple.
-It gives the famous sanwich a run for it’s money!
+This Muffaletta Sandwich Pizza Recipe is so flavorful and simple.
+It gives the famous sandwich a run for its money!

 I’ve decided that for Father’s Day I’m going to make my husband a muffaletta pizza.
 We LOVE, LOVE, muffaletta sandwiches.
 I personally love everything about them.
 I love the tang of the olive salad paired with the mildness of the provolone cheese.
 And I will eat anything with salami!
 Yessirree, it’s my kind of sandwich!

 My husband is so wonderful about eating everything I make.
 He never complains, but if something isn’t appealing, he’ll kindly suggest I not make it again.
 Which is fair, I don’t want to make food he hates!
 He’s a great husband and a great dad, he deserves a good meal!

 A few years ago, I made a Malaysian pizza for dinner.
 It sounded delicious.
 It had chicken tossed with a sweet, spicy sauce.
 The sauce was made up of peanut butter, brown sugar, soy sauce, red pepper flakes, and ginger.
 I admit it was a bit unusual but intriguing.
 And I love trying out new recipes.

 I followed the recipe instructions exactly, but the final product looked nothing like the beatific picture in the magazine.
 It was like eating a chicken pizza coated in toffee!
 The sauce thickened and became brittle I could hardly cut the pizza into slices!
 I reluctantly served our pieces and set them on the table.
 We both silently stared at our plates, neither of us were eager to dig in.
 I went ahead and took the first bite and promptly ran to the garbage can to spit it out.
 I will always admit my failures and boy that was a big one.
 My husband was so relieved!
 For one, he didn’t have to taste it(or eat it) and two he wouldn’t have to be the one to admit how awful it was!